 The best time to go looking for a Greater White-fronted Goose over much of the United States and Canada is during migration.
 From February through May and again from September through November look for Greater White-fronted Geese foraging in agricultural fields or resting on lakes and ponds.
 The winter months in California, Texas, and Louisiana are also good.
 They hang out in groups often with Snow and Canada Geese, where their brown plumage and medium size should help separate them.
 They are a little more skittish than other waterfowl; at wildlife refuges it’s often possible to get close to them as long as you drive slowly and stay in the car.

 - Oie rieuse (French)

 - Cool Facts

-- The Tule goose is a large, dark subspecies of the Greater White-fronted Goose.
+- The tule goose is a large, dark subspecies of the Greater White-fronted Goose.
 This form breeds just around Cook Inlet in Alaska, and numbers only about 7,500.
 It winters in the Sacramento Valley of California, where it meets the more widespread subspecies.
-The Tule goose uses primarily marshes while the other form forages in open fields.
+The tule goose primarily uses marshes (often full of tule rushes) while the other form forages in open fields.

 - A smaller, but very similar goose is found in northern Asia and Europe.
 It is known as the Lesser White-fronted Goose and is the reason our goose is known as the "Greater."
-Dwarf species seem to have appeared repeatedly in geese.
-Other similar pairs are the Ross's and Snow geese and Cackling and Canada geese.
+Dwarf species seem to have appeared repeatedly in geese including the diminutive Ross's and Cackling Geese.